 Treatments for Tooth Decay

-The treatment procedures for tooth decay depend upon the condition of the tooth.
-Frequent check-ups can diagnose the problem in the early stage prevent severe damage.
-Many treatment options are available such as:
+The treatment procedures for tooth decay depends upon the condition of the tooth.
+Frequent check-ups can diagnose the problem in the early stage and help prevent severe damage.
+Many treatment options are available such as the ones given below:

 - Fluoride Treatment: Fluoride treatment helps in restoring the enamel damage.
 Enamel damage is the initial stage of tooth decay as you can see spots on the teeth during this stage.
 The fluoride gel or varnish is used to cover the spots and to give the required minerals for the teeth.
 Fluoride toothpaste will be prescribed to repair the tooth and reverse the effect of the decay.

 - Fillings: Fillings are used to fill the cavities which have crossed the first stage.
-The damaged portion is removed and is filled with amalgam or ceramic resin.
-These are made of many materials like tooth colour composite resins, dental or porcelain amalgam.
+The damaged portion is removed and is filled with tooth coloured or silver filling material.

 - Regular brushing can reduce the generation of plaque and germs in the mouth, which in turn reduces the risk of cavities.
 Habituate your kid to brush for two times in a day, in the morning and at bedtime.